 Exhibiting at SLS 2016 in Boston

 Check out our Silex exhibit for the SLS 2016 expo.
 Silex is proud to continue partnering with the leading community of Laparoendoscopic Surgeons.
 SLS has provided us with a network of highly skilled surgeons that provide us with the feedback to continue making improvements for the O.R.

 This internationally recognized standard certification is issued to organizations that meet specific guidelines for a Quality Management System (QMS).
-The certification was authorized by TÜVRheinland®, a premier global provider of independent testing and certification services with 15 locations throughout North America.
+Silex Medical is ISO9001:2015 certified by TÜVRheinland®, a premier global provider of independent testing and certification services with 15 locations throughout North America.

 ISO 9001:2015 provides a set of requirements that must be in place to have a quality management system, regardless of the organization’s size, product or service line, or public or private status.
 Certification to the standard is voluntary, and organizations must complete a rigorous auditing process by a third-party registrar.

 Silex Medical Receives State Grant for Engineering Internships

 In March of 2019, Silex applied for a state grant to receive financial aid to improve processes and expand our existing line of surgical tooling.
 With the success of securing the grant, two interns from the University of Quinnipiac will be working under the direction of Silex' Business Development team to gain experience in their field.
 As a result the company expects to improve our product offering and process controls.
 Keep an eye out for new items!

 Frequently Asked Questions